algosup/2023-2024-project-3-virtual-processor-team-8/Test-Plan.md

 ### B. Hardware and software
 During the project, we will use computers running on Windows and MAC OS.
-The language used is C, and the assembly language that will be executed by the programme created will be written in a .txt file.
+The language used is C, and the assembly language that will be executed by the program created will be written in a .txt file.